 In an Aggregate and Anonymized Manner

-We may disclose aggregate, anonymized information (such as aggregate and anonymous usage data, platform types, etc.) about the overall use of our Site or Systems publicly or with interested third parties to help them understand, or to help us improve, the Site or Systems.
+We may disclose aggregate, anonymized information (such as aggregate and anonymous usage data, platform types, etc.) about the overall use of our Site or Systems publicly or with interested third-parties to help them understand, or to help us improve, the Site or Systems.
 Any disclosure in this manner will maintain the protection and privacy of your personal information.

 In Connection With a Sale or Change of Control

 Where we store personal information

 Because we operate as a global business, your personal information may be transferred to, stored, and processed in other countries, which may include countries that are not regarded as ensuring an adequate level of protection for personal information under European Union and UK laws.

 We have put in place appropriate safeguards (such as data encryption at rest and transit, contractual commitments, and GDPR-approved standard contractual clauses where applicable) in accordance with applicable legal requirements to ensure that your personal information is adequately protected.
 For more information on the appropriate safeguards in place, please contact us at the details contained in the Contacting Us section below.